Battle of Ballynahinch: Aftermath

+The rebel defeat was complete.
+The Belfast News Letter reported on 29 June that "It is now a common saying among the folk in the Ards, County of Down, with that shrewdness for which our northerners are remarkable, that nobody will ever prevail on them to go to catch cannon balls on the points of pikes and pitchforks again."

-Nugent reported that his troops had killed 500 rebels.
+Nugent reported to General John Knox that his troops had killed 500 rebels.
 Local people thought the number closer to 100.
 The Crown lost about 40.
-The battle was followed by "harsh retribution".
+Noting that "the Rebellion here is entirely crushed" and that, without French arms, the rebels would remain powerless, he had offered them "a promise of pardon, excepting their leaders".

 Monro was executed by hanging on 16 June after being captured, a fate he shared with many fellow rebel prisoners.
 Sixty-three houses in Ballynahinch were burnt by Nugent's forces during the battle, most of them on the night of 12 June as his men became drunk and started to loot the town, causing 20,000 pounds of damage.
 After the battle, residents of Ballynahinch who had fled the town when the rebels occupied it began to return, wearing white headbands and calling themselves the "Supplementary Yeomanry"; these people also looted the damaged town.